davidic2ofu/dag/readme.md

 `python3 dag.py`

-This program takes as input a directed graph and outputs
+This program takes as input a directed graph and outputs information about the graph.
-- 'YES' or 'NO' depending on whether the graph is a DAG

-and in the case it is a DAG...
-- a linear ordering of the DAG
-- the length of the longest path in the DAG starting from vertex 1

 ### INPUTS